 The right waistcoat should have high armholes and fit snugly around your torso and shoulders.
 It shouldn’t pull at the back fabric or at the buttons, however.
 Avoid excess material at all costs.
 It will simply make you look larger than you are.
 Some other tips on how to make sure the waistcoat fits include:

 A waistcoat has the ability to make you look refined and put together.
-Leaving it unbuttons completely ruins that look.
-Like a men’s suit jacket, the last button should be left undone (this prevent it from pulling when you life up your arms) but the rest need buttoned.
+Leaving it unbuttoned completely ruins that look.
+Like a men’s suit jacket, the last button should be left undone (this prevent it from pulling when you lift up your arms) but the rest need buttoned.

 You want to appear sophisticated.
 Avoid the shiny polyester associated with wait staff and instead choose seasonal materials.
 Tweed works well for winter and cotton or cotton blends for summer.
 If possible, avoid any unnecessary details.
 The waistcoat itself it the statement piece.
 You don’t need anything extra.

 Once you have the ideal waistcoat, knowing how to wear it is the next step.